gerencianet/gn-api-sdk-android/README.md

 ```

 As you may have already suspected, `onError` will be called in case of any error.

+[Here](https://github.com/gerencianet/gn-api-sdk-android-sample) is a sample app with a checkout page using this SDK.

 If you're wondering what to do in your backend code, here are the SDK's that will help: